 Is there a secure file hosting service?

 Tonight I was at my kids school event, and a friend called me over to tell me that he ran into my blog post about the problems with Dropbox, and wondered if there is a good alternative and what I thought about the other solutions such as Evernote, to which I only have a little detail so far.
-I was planning on really digging into these solutions soon, but now seems like the time.
+I was planning on reading this Web Hosting Hub review for solutions soon, but now seems like the time.
 So I’m going to be starting some research with my team to see what we can find.

 So far there are the following solutions to dig into